loader image

 3

-wage subsidy StepsN2work places within West Lothian companies were created by the council, in 2023-24.
-An increase from the previous year.
+wage subsidy StepsN2work places within West Lothian companies were created by the council, from 73 the previous year.

 Investing in skills and jobs will positively impact on the quality of life and the overall wellbeing of residents in West Lothian.
 Our community needs a strong local economy to flourish as it supports the success of other priorities, particularly in improving attainment and health outcomes, and addressing poverty.